Daniel D. Domenico

-Daniel Desmond Domenico (born 1972) is a United States district judge of the United States District Court for the District of Colorado.
+Daniel Desmond Domenico (born 1972) is the chief United States district judge of the United States District Court for the District of Colorado.
+He is a nominee to serve as a United States circuit judge of the United States Court of Appeals for the Tenth Circuit.

 Biography

 Domenico earned his Bachelor of Arts, magna cum laude, from Georgetown University, and his Juris Doctor from the University of Virginia School of Law, where he was inducted into the Order of the Coif and served as an editor of the Virginia Law Review.

 After graduating from law school, he was an associate at Hogan & Hartson from 2000 to 2003 and then served as a law clerk for Judge Timothy Tymkovich of the United States Court of Appeals for the Tenth Circuit from 2003 to 2004.

 In 2004, Domenico was counsel to John Thune's ultimately successful campaign for U.S. Senate.

-From 2006 to 2015, he served as the Solicitor General of Colorado, where he oversaw major litigation for the state and represented governors from both the Democratic and Republican parties.
-During his time as Solicitor General, he argued in state and federal courts, including the Supreme Court of the United States, and received the Supreme Court Best Brief Award from the National Association of Attorneys General.
+From 2006 to 2015, he served as the Solicitor General of Colorado, where he oversaw major litigation for the state and represented governors from both the Democratic Party and Republican Party.
+During his tenure as Solicitor General, he argued in state and federal courts, including the Supreme Court of the United States, and received the Supreme Court Best Brief Award from the National Association of Attorneys General.
 At the time of his appointment, he was the youngest state solicitor general in the country, and his nine years of service made him the longest serving solicitor general in Colorado history.
-He has also served as an adjunct professor of natural resources and advanced Constitutional law at the Sturm College of Law.
+He has also served as an adjunct professor of natural resources and advanced constitutional law at the Sturm College of Law.
 From 2015 to 2019, Domenico served as principal of Kittredge, LLC.

 In early 2017, President Donald Trump appointed Neil Gorsuch to the Supreme Court of the United States.
 Trump considered nominating Domenico to succeed Gorsuch on the United States Court of Appeals for the Tenth Circuit, but ultimately chose Colorado Supreme Court Justice Allison H. Eid, who was successfully confirmed.